kubernetes/enhancements/keps/sig-network/4962-network-topology-standard/README.md

 These types will accommodate the majority of common network hierarchies across different CSP and on-prem environments.
 Having these labels available in Kubernetes clusters will help in designing cloud agnostic scheduling systems.
-The scheduler will prioritize switches according to the order outlined above, providing a standardized approach for network-aware scheduling across a range of configurations.
+The scheduler will prioritize hierarchy layers according to the order outlined above, providing a standardized approach for network-aware scheduling across a range of configurations.

-### User Stories (Optional)
+### User Stories

 <!--
 Detail the things that people will be able to do if this KEP is implemented.